 We wanted to learn more and pull together a nice introduction to all this, so who better to talk with than Pam Walaski?
 Chances are good you already know Pam by name and by her work, but if not, we encourage you to check out this article, to follow her on social media, and to catch her giving at presentation at an ASSP conference or elsewhere, as she’s a great source of information on this.

 So, let’s get started.
 Many, many thanks to Pam for her time and insights.
-Also, a quick head’s-up that Pam has agreed to do a second webinar that gives simple tips for implementing all this in your occupational safety and health program at work, so keep your eyes peeled for the second webinar.
+Also, a quick head’s-up that since we published this webinar/interview, Pam has also completed a second interview with us that focuses on 5 Easy Steps for Implementing Risk-Based Safety Approaches.

 And, if you’re the type who’d rather listen to the spoken word than read text on a glowing screen, know we’ve included the audio of this discussion down at the bottom.